ljcanales/wpp-bot-link-saver/README.md

 # wpp-bot-link-saver

-This project is divided into two parts:
+This project is divided into two package:
 - [whatsapp-bot](https://github.com/ljcanales/wpp-bot-link-saver/tree/main/packages/whatsapp-bot): Handles the interaction by messages.
 Updates data base.
 - [link-redirector](https://github.com/ljcanales/wpp-bot-link-saver/tree/main/packages/link-redirector): Handle redirects.
 Reads from data base.

-It is planned to be the same database for both projects.
+It is planned to be the same database for both packages.

 ## Installation
-> Install and start both locally
+> Install and start both packages locally

 Clone repository.
 ```